How to Know If Your Pool Salt Cell Is Bad - 7 Warning Signs

 Amperage Draw Test

 This is the most accurate diagnostic test.
 With your salt cell installed and the system running at 100% output, use a clamp-on ammeter to measure the amperage draw on the cell's power cable.
-Compare this reading to the manufacturer's specifications - typically 5-7 amps for residential cells.
+Note: This test requires the system to be powered on, unlike visual inspections which should be done with power off.
+Compare this reading to the manufacturer's specifications - which varies by cell size and manufacturer (typically 3-15 amps for residential cells).
 If the draw is more than 10% below rated amperage, the cell is failing.

 Chlorine Production Test

 Conduct this test when your salt level is confirmed between 3000-4000 ppm.
 Turn your salt system to maximum output for 24 hours, then test free chlorine levels.
-A healthy cell should produce 1-2 ppm of chlorine per day in an average 20,000-gallon pool.
+A healthy cell should produce adequate chlorine to maintain 1-3 ppm free chlorine levels, though production varies significantly based on cell size, output percentage, and pool conditions.
 Consistently low production despite proper salt levels indicates cell deterioration.

 Electronic System Indicators